nt246/NTRES6940-data-science/lecture_notes/lesson7-ggplot-part2.md

   - Chain together steps for data wrangling (`dplyr`) and plotting `ggplot`

+Good coding practices were also listed for this class, but we’ll cover that on Wednesday instead.

 **Acknowledgements**: Today’s lecture borrows from several excellent resources including the [R for Excel users](https://rstudio-conf-2020.github.io/r-for-excel/) course by Julia